 - Additional skill-based training or certifications (Lifeguarding, EMT, etc.)

 A formal review will be conducted by the supervisor to establish and assess progress against employee goals.
 Ongoing feedback provided through regular supervision and work plan development/review sessions.

 Office Location, Hours, Travel

-Paid training is $11.00 per hour and summer camp is paid at a flat rate of $525 per full, 5-day camp week.
-Weeks less than 5 days will be pro-rated.
+The wage for this position is $11.00 per hour.
 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

 Current certification in CPR and First Aid and successful background check required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references

-This is an “at will”, full-time, exempt, seasonal position that reports directly to the Regional Program Manager (Durham) or the Orange County Site Manager (Orange).
+This is an “at will” seasonal, non-exempt, hourly position that reports directly to the Program Coordinator (Durham), the Wake County Site Manager (Wake), or the Orange County Site Manager (Orange).

-Qualified women, minorities, and bilingual candidates (English/Spanish speakers) are encouraged to apply.
+Qualified women, minorities, and bilingual candidates (English/Spanish) are encouraged to apply.
 Schoolhouse of Wonder is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, age, sex, disability, national or ethnic origin, or sexual orientation.